oliver-nagy/cool-overflow-oliver-nagy/README.md

-# Project Title: CoolOverflow - A StackOverflow-inspired Q&A Platform (FRONTEND BUILD)
+# Project Title: CoolOverflow - A StackOverflow-inspired Q&A Platform (FRONTEND)

 ## Overview